Mr Butler: the Macarthurs' butler

 Described as 5’2” in height, with a ruddy complexion, brown hair and hazel eyes – though a later record says they were ‘blue’ - Butler had been employed in Lincolnshire as a ‘shopman’.
 Once in the colony he was obviously well-behaved as he received his ticket-of-leave only a year later, in November 1819.
 Sometime after 1825 he was employed by the Macarthurs at Elizabeth Farm where, aged 27, he appears in the 1828 census alongside four other household servants: a cook Thomas Blake (aged 23), two maidservants, Jane Mead (38) and Margaret Shepherd (61), and a footman2.

 At least three of the Macarthur’s male servants – Butler, the footman and coachman - were dressed in livery, so James would typically have appeared in a blue wool frock coat, with gilt buttons bearing the olive wreath from the Macarthur coat of arms.
 He would have waited at table in the newly extended dining room, attended to this very private family’s select invited guests, and served as manservant to John.
-He was assisted by footman John Bono, likely from Southern India and described as a ‘Mohommedan’ (an archaic term for a Muslim), and who had arrived free in 1820.
+He was assisted by footman John Bono, described as a ‘Mohommedan’ (an archaic term for a Muslim)3, who had arrived free in 1820.

 While John Macarthur very publicly expressed his disdain for convicts and their ‘moral failings’, the staff at Elizabeth Farm were actually well-treated and, on the whole, this was returned with obvious loyalty.
 One of Butler’s fellow servants, Jane Mead, even had her passage back to England in 1832 paid for by the family.
 In the 1830s Elizabeth’s letters recording the comings and goings of several of their ‘old staff’, including their previous coachman, named Watsford, who now ran a daily Sydney-Parramatta service.